MusaedMusaedSadeqMusaedAl-Fareh225739/AI-DataScience-Portfolio/README.md

 # AI-DataScience-Portfolio

 Welcome to my **AI-DataScience-Portfolio**!
 This repository is a curated collection of my personal projects that showcase my expertise in **Artificial Intelligence (AI)** and **Data Science**.
-Each project was built from scratch, reflecting my dedication to solving real-world problems with modern technologies.
+Each project was built from scratch, reflecting my dedication to solving real-world problems using modern technologies.

 ---